Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

 {\textbf{Ultra-fast Three-Dimensional Imaging.}}

-To that aim, the most direct path is to perform, a Fourier transform over frequency $\omega$ of the back-scattered wave-field recorded for one illumination~\cite{povazay_full-field_2006}: This is the principle of FF-SS-OCT which provides an image \alex{whose axial dimension is dictated by photons' times-of-flight (Supplementary Figure S2).} \alex{The resulting image is, however, completely blurred without any connection with the sample reflectivity .
-Indeed, a high NA implies} a very restricted depth-of-field ($\delta z_f~\sim~n_0 \lambda /\lbrace 2 \sin^2 [ \textrm{asin} (NA /2)]\rbrace \sim {2.7}$ $\mu$m)\cite{barolle_manifestation_2021}, which is prohibitory for 3D imaging.
+To that aim, the most direct path is to perform, a Fourier transform over frequency $\omega$ of the back-scattered wave-field recorded for one \corr{plane-wave} illumination~\cite{povazay_full-field_2006}: This is the principle of full-field swept-source OCT which provides an image \alex{whose axial dimension is dictated by photons' times-of-flight (Supplementary Figure S2).} \alex{The resulting image is, however, completely blurred without any connection with the sample reflectivity.
+Indeed, a high NA implies} a very restricted depth-of-field which is prohibitory for 3D imaging~\cite{Sentenac2018}: \corr{$\delta z_f~\sim~ 2 n_0 \lambda /NA^2 \sim {3.5}$ $\mu$m, with $\lambda$ the central wavelength}.
 A prior numerical focusing of the wave-field recorded by the camera shall be performed at each depth $z$ of the sample.
 This is the principle of the holoscope developed by Hillmann \textit{et al.} about a decade ago~\cite{Hillmann2016}.

 This numerical focusing process is performed by means of Fresnel propagators.
 For this purpose, the multi-spectral reflection matrix \alexx{is projected at output in the focused basis: